xLanStar/stable-diffusion-webui-bot/README.md

 - Copy `.env.example` to `.env`

 ## Setup Discord Bot Application
-- Require MESSAGE CONTENT INTENT in BOT tab
+- Require "MESSAGE CONTENT INTENT" in BOT tab
-- To Generate OAuth2 URL.
-You need checked at least serveral below:
+- To Generate OAuth2 URL, you need to make sure at least several below are checked:
     - SCOPE:
         - bot
         - applications.commands